towhee-io/towhee/docs/get-started/data-collection.md

 # Preparation

-Please install `pandas`, `scikit-learn`, `opencv-python`, `ipython`, `matplotlib` to get all the functions of DataCollwction.
+Please install `pandas`, `scikit-learn`, `opencv-python`, `ipython`, `matplotlib` to get all the functions of DataCollection.
 ```bash
 $ pip install pandas scikit-learn scikit-learn opencv-python ipython matplotlib
 ```

 # Quick Start

 We use a `prime number` example to go through core conceptions in `DataCollection` and explain how the data and computation are organized. `prime numbers` are special numbers with exactly two factors, themselves and `1`.
-The following function detects whether a number is prime or not:
+The following function detects if a number is prime:

 ```python
 >>> def is_prime(x):